smarttommyau/aiot_bedroom/README.md

 - Learning Summary(Finished)

 ## Hardware
-Current using Cat S60(inbuilt flir camera), can accept more hardware in the future
+Current using Cat S60(inbuilt flir camera), can accept more hardware in the future\
+ESP8826 as the IoT chipset to control some small IoT devices(lights, fans, buzzer)